About

 I’m Dennis.
 I’ve spent years in enterprise operations, modern workplace, and endpoint security.

-My flavour of leadership is simple: reduce chaos, protect energy, ship outcomes.
+My version of leadership is simple: reduce chaos, protect energy, and ship outcomes.

 No theatre.
 No ceremony.
 Just mechanisms that work.